May 13, 2015

 Instructions

-- With an electric mixer, I used my KitchenAid, Mix the eggs, vanilla, and butter together with the cocoa powder mixture for 1 minute until combined, make sure to scrape the sides of the bowl half-way through to catch everything.
+• Mix the eggs, cocoa powder, and flour together with the sugar and butter mixture for 1 minute until combined, make sure to scrape the sides of the bowl half-way through to catch everything - I used my Kitchenaid stand mixer.

-- Add on a few chocolate orange segments for decoration, and some sprinkles, and orange zest.
+• Pour over the bundt cake and smooth/spread over.
+Add on a few chocolate orange segments and sprinkles over some orange zest.
 Serve, and eat it all!

 Notes